Madalina-Nicolescu/Simon-Says/README.md

 # Simon-Says
 Arduino Matrix Game using an 8x8 matrix, a 16x2 lcd display, a joystick and a buzzer

+You are given some random sequnences of arrows.
+The goal of the game is to repeat as many sequences as you can and to make a high score.

 ## Task Requirements

 ### Menu